dragonflyoss/client/CONTRIBUTING.md

 - Help solve other users' problems.
 - Help review others' PR design.
 - Help review others' codes in PR.
-- Discuss about dfdaemon to make things clearer.
+- Discuss about client to make things clearer.
-- Advocate dfdaemon technology beyond GitHub.
+- Advocate client technology beyond GitHub.
-- Write blogs on dfdaemon and so on.
+- Write blogs on client and so on.

 In a word, **ANY HELP IS CONTRIBUTION.**